The Fool’s Loop, Arizona

-Route Development: The Fool’s Loop was stitched together with help from Ray Hemmele of the Arizona Bikepacking community and Erick at the Bicycle Nomad Café in Phoenix.
+Route Development: The Fool’s Loop was stitched together with help from Ray Hemmele of the Arizona Bikepacking community and Erick Cedeño, the owner of Bicycle Nomad.
 In February 2021, we worked with John Schilling on a major update to the route—cleaning up a few sections and adding the Northern terminus of the Black Canyon Trail into the route.
 The goal was to create a challenging gravel bike friendly route that could be completed in 4-6 days.
 The “Tonto” of Tonto National Forest translates to “stupid” or “crazy”, which describes some of the looks passersby gave me on some of the more remote sections.
 The conditions are most often very rugged, loose, and rocky, and could be comfortably ridden on a hardtail mountain bike as well.

 - Tonto National Forest is home to a wealth of remote and rugged forest service roads that provide fantastic views of valleys and mountains in the distance.

 - Start and finish in downtown Phoenix with access to Sky Harbour Airport, Airbnbs, Warmshowers hosts, bike shops, and great food.

 - A great mix of paved roads, rough gravel, big climbs, and huge sections of flowy singletrack.